ivank/dotfiles/README.md

 # dotfiles

 Bootrap my osx system.
 Keep my dotfiles inside verstion control to allow rapid rebuild of the system.
+Also supports ubuntu in a limited capacity so far.

 ## Usage